inzva/Algorithm-Program/docs/data-structures/segment-tree.md

     - Segment Tree
 ---

-# Segment Tree
 Segment Tree is a data structure that enables us to answer queries like minimum, maximum, sum etc. for any $[l,r]$ interval in $\mathcal{O}(\log N)$ time complexity and update these intervals.

 Segment Tree is more useful than [Fenwick Tree](fenwick-tree.md) and [Sparse Table](sparse-table.md) structures because it allows updates on elements and provides the possibility to answer queries like minimum, maximum etc. for any $[l,r]$ interval.
 Also, the memory complexity of Segment Tree is $\mathcal{O}(N)$ while the memory complexity of the Sparse Table structure is $\mathcal{O}(N \log N)$.

 ## Structure and Construction
 Segment Tree has a "Complete Binary Tree" structure.
-The leaf nodes of the Segment Tree store the elements of the array, and each node's value is the sum of its children's values.
+The leaf nodes of the Segment Tree store the elements of the array, and each internal node's value is calculated with a function that takes its children's values as inputs.
 Thus, the answers of certain intervals are stored in each node, and the answer of the whole array is stored in the root node.
 For example, for a Segment Tree structure built for the sum query, the value of each node is equal to the sum of its children's values.

 <figure markdown="span">
 ![segment tree structure to query sum on array a = [41,67,6,30,85,43,39]](img/segtree.png){ width="100%" }